 For businesses, this population growth translates into increased revenues.
 Companies are scrambling to revamp products and marketing tools to reach what is now the nation’s fastest-growing consumer group.

 Market studies indicate that Hispanics show stronger brand loyalty than do other population groups.
 This is particularly true when organizations show appreciation and respect for cultural identity as expressed through language.
-Even among highly-motivated professional Hispanics who are completely bilingual and operate in English, more bridges are formed and bonds strengthened when companies reach out to this cheap viagra tablets demographic with well-translated communications in Spanish.
+Even among highly-motivated professional Hispanics who are completely bilingual and operate in English, more bridges are formed and bonds strengthened when companies reach out to this demographic with well-translated communications in Spanish.